Eastlink Wireless

 Eastlink Wireless is a Canadian mobile network operator owned by Eastlink.
 Its built network serves the provinces of Nova Scotia and Prince Edward Island, with additional coverage areas provided in New Brunswick, Ontario and Alberta communities as well as Newfoundland.

 History

 Eastlink spent $25,628,000 for Advanced Wireless Services (AWS) spectrum licenses covering Atlantic Canada, plus smaller communities elsewhere in Canada.

 Network

 Eastlink has AWS spectrum licenses to serve the entire Atlantic Canada population, plus Grande Prairie, Alberta and several small cities throughout Ontario.
 Combined, these markets cover a population of 4,886,983.
 The carrier is using LTE and HSPA+ technology.
 In March 2022, Eastlink launched a 5G network in partnership with Ericsson.
 As of January 2023, 5G is available in multiple cities in Atlantic Canada, with the goal of expanding through the entire network.

 Products

 Smartphones

-Eastlink sells multiple Android and iOS devices, from Apple, Samsung, and Motorola.
+Eastlink sells multiple Android and iOS devices, from Apple, Samsung, LG, Motorola.
 Many of these devices support 5G, and all support the carriers LTE network.
 Eastlink no longer offers mobile broadband hotspots or feature phones directly.